mintty/wsltty/README.md

 #### Shell selection ####

-To invoke your favourite shell, simply replace `/bin/bash` with its pathname in the Desktop shortcuts, `wsl*.bat` invocation scripts, or Explorer context menu commands (configured in `config-context-menu.bat`).
+To invoke your favourite shell, replace `/bin/bash` with its pathname in the Desktop or Start Menu shortcuts and `*.bat` launch scripts, or Explorer context menu commands.

 ### Components ###